August 26, 2015

 Corporation vs. startup

-A corporation is a permanent organization designed to execute a repeatable and scalable business model that they have built over time.
-In a corporation ‘fear of failure’ inhibits speed and risk taking.
+A corporation is a permanent organisation designed to execute a repeatable and scalable business model that it has built over time.
+In a corporation, ‘fear of failure’ inhibits speed and risk-taking.

-A startup is a temporary organization designed to search for a repeatable and scalable business model .
+A startup is a temporary organisation designed to search for a repeatable and scalable business model.
 Startups have limited resources to identify the best product/market fit (before they run out of cash).
-By nature, startups trade off certainty for speed, adopting ‘good enough decision making’ and iterating and pivoting as they fail, learn, and discover their business model.
+By their nature, startups trade certainty for speed, making ‘good enough’ decisions and iterating and pivoting as they fail, learn and discover their business model.

-Whereas failure in a corporation is linked to the execution of a known product in known market – failure in startups is linked to errors in he search of a business model – innovation in startups – by the very nature – require different structure, tools, culture, processes and metrics – and often failure is the norm, not the exception.
+While corporate failure is associated with executing a known product in a known market – startup failure is associated with mistakes in the search for a business model – startup innovation inherently requires a different structure, tools, culture, processes and metrics – and failure is often the norm, not the exception.

 Horizons of Growth